The Star (2017 film): Plot

 In "9 months B.C.", Mary is visited by an angel telling her she will bear the Messiah.
 A pygmy jerboa named Abby overhears and tells the other animals as a star begins glowing brightly in the night.

 Six months later, a young donkey is tired of milling wheat and wishes to join a traveling royal caravan so that he may feel important.
-An older donkey helps him escape the miller who owns them, and the young donkey ends up with an injured ankle at the house of Joseph and Mary who have just celebrated their wedding.
-Mary takes the donkey in and names him Bo, and reveals to Joseph that she is pregnant, with Joseph accepting Mary's situation after praying to God.
+An older donkey helps him escape the miller who owns them, and the young donkey ends up with an injured ankle at the house of Mary and Joseph, who have just celebrated their wedding.
+Mary takes the donkey in and names him Boaz, and reveals to Joseph that she is pregnant, with Joseph accepting Mary's situation after receiving his own vision from the angel.
 During this time, Bo and his dove friend Dave plot to escape despite Mary's kindness, but end up staying three more months.

 Meanwhile, the three wise men and their camels, Felix, Cyrus, and Deborah, arrive at the home of King Herod.
 The wise men reveal their gifts of gold, frankincense, and myrrh, but when they reveal that it is actually for the "new King", he sends them on their way to meet him, but secretly sends his royal hunter and his two dogs, Thaddeus and Rufus, to find and kill the new King.

-As Joseph and Mary leave Nazareth in order to head to Bethlehem, Bo and Dave try another escape, but are confronted by the dogs, who knew of the home by interrogating Abby.
-After learning that Joseph and Mary are not home, the hunter and his dogs leave to look for them.
-Feeling guilty, Bo decides to warn them with Dave joining him.
+As Mary and Joseph leave Nazareth to go to Bethlehem for a census, Bo and Dave try another escape, but are confronted by the dogs, who knew of the home by interrogating Abby.
+After learning that Mary and Joseph are not home, the hunter and his dogs leave to look for them.
+Feeling guilty, Bo decides to warn them with Dave in tow.
 Along the way, they meet a friendly sheep named Ruth who left her flock when she saw the star.
-They catch up to Joseph and Mary in time to warn them and hide them in a market place where the hunter ties up his dogs.
-Bo releases the cart Joseph and Mary were using to roll down and cause a chain reaction that knocks the hunter down a well.
-However, he creates severe damage to the market in the process, and Joseph, unaware of the danger, tells Bo off for his actions.
+They catch up to Mary and Joseph in time to warn them and hide them in a market place where the hunter ties up his dogs.
+Bo releases the cart Mary and Joseph were using to roll down and cause a chain reaction that knocks the hunter down a well.
+However, he creates severe damage to the market in the process, and Joseph, unaware of the danger, tells Bo to leave.